verana-labs/verifiable-trust-vpr-spec/spec.md

 Key points:

-- When a participant is granted ISSUER permission for a specific schema, the Ecosystem (and optionally the issuer grantor) may define **issuance fees** per credential.
+- When a participant is granted ISSUER permission for a specific schema, the ecosystem (and optionally the issuer grantor) may define **issuance fees** per credential.
 In such cases, the ISSUER must pay these fees to have the right to issue and deliver the credential to the holder.

 - **Wallet User Agents** and **User Agents** that implement the [[ref: VT spec]] must verify that the ISSUER paid, else they must refuse the credential.
 They **receive a share of the fees** as a reward.